 Bosch offers custom panel ready dishwasher models in both their 800 series and 300 series - the 800 series is their highest level series besides the Benchmark series, while the 300 series is a more mid-range offering.
 The panel ready model lineup includes 18-inch dishwashers.
 As we mentioned above, Bosch is a great option for panel ready dishwashers because the shallower-depth European Tub design ensures a seamless fit.
 And, of course, their dishwashers are quiet, reliable, and fully featured, too!

 One of their top-selling panel ready models is the Bosch SHVM63W53N.
 This 300-series model operates at 44 dBA (learn more about dishwasher decibel levels in our article), has an adjustable RackMatic upper rack, and a third rack that gives you 30% more loading area than Bosch dishwashers with just 2 racks.
 This Energy Star rated model also has a stainless steel interior and AquaStop 24/7 leak protection.
 Programs include the 1-hour wash for quick results when you need it!
 This model has a depth of 23 and 1/16 inches to ensure you have plenty of space for the custom panel.

 Choosing a model from the 500 series or 800 series will give you features like advanced drying (800 series models come with a cool new drying system - read more about it in our Bosch dishwasher reviews) and even quieter operation.

-Ball bearing glides on the upper rack, a third rack for flatware, and 46 dBA operation (44 dBA for the more expensive model) are all expected higher-end features found in the cheaper model.
+Ball-bearing glides on the upper and third racks, a third rack for flatware, and whisper-quiet 39 dBA operation (44 dBA for the more expensive model) are all expected higher-end features found in the cheaper model.
 The ProWash cycle allows for automatically sensing the soil level and makes adjustments accordingly throughout the wash cycle.
-The higher-end model has the ProScrub® option, with 40 targeted spray jets to eliminate stubborn messes like baked-on foods.
-The higher-end model expands this with the ProScrub Upper, which adds two concentrated spray zones in the upper rack for cleaning inside of deep, narrow items like vases or water bottles.
+The higher-end model has the ProScrub® option, with 40 targeted spray jets instead of soaking and pre-scrubbing stubborn baked-on foods by hand, which has even been expanded - there are also two concentrated spray zones in the upper rack for cleaning deep or oddly shaped items.

 Fisher & Paykel